 The Downdraft Exhaust system on the Ironwood is meant to circulate smoke around your food while it cooks, and at high temperatures, it acts similarly to the fan on a convection oven.
 This circulated hot air over the wings, crisping them up much as a deep fryer would.
 We cooked the wings on both the top and bottom racks, and there was no discernible difference between the two.

-However, SmokeFire’s pricing is quite appealing, and it also produces smoky flavors, which is not bad for a lower-cost Pellet Griller/Smoker.
+However, SmokeFire’s pricing is quite appealing and produces smoky flavors, which is not bad for a lower-cost Pellet Griller/Smoker.